ncschroeder/LeetCode-Problems/Add_Strings.md

     if (add1) {
         /*
         Set remainingDigits to the string representation of the number formed by incrementing the number currently in remainingDigits.

-        1st, find the index of the last digit that isn't a 9.
+        First, find the index of the last digit that isn't a 9.
 This is a digit that needs to be incremented.
-If remainingDigits only contains 9's then set remainingDigits to a string that's 1 digit longer than it currently is and has 1 as its 1st digit and 0's for the rest.
+If remainingDigits only contains 9's then set remainingDigits to a string that's 1 digit longer than it currently is and has 1 as its first digit and 0's for the rest.
         Otherwise, make remainingDigits have the same digits it currently has before incrementIndex followed by the digit at incrementIndex incremented followed by 0's.
         */